 Grief, lost, anxiety

-My experience of losing my father in a car accident has brought me to trauma and grief work with orphans and earthquake survivors from 2008-2010.
+My experience of losing my father in a tragic car accident has brought me to trauma and grief work with orphans and earthquake survivors from 2008-2010.
 I now combine expressive arts therapy and the Work that Reconnects to facilitate space for grief and despair in group process.
 As someone who had lived with animal phobia for over 25 year, I’ve also written an online course for Highbrow on How to Heal Yourself from Phobia Step by Step (It’s free via Highbrow 30 days free membership).

 Research